kemayo/davidlynch.org/_posts/2008-03-20-topsy-turvy.markdown

 - ie
 - standards
 ---
-A bug report for <a href="http://plugins.jquery.com/project/maphilight">maphilight</a> lead to me becoming aware of a fascinating quirk in IE.  A quirk in which IE holds to published standards with fanatical zeal, contrary to everything one might have come to expect, and far in excess of Firefox/Opera/Safari.
+A bug report for [maphilight](http://plugins.jquery.com/project/maphilight) lead to me becoming aware of a fascinating quirk in IE. A quirk in which IE holds to published standards with fanatical zeal, contrary to everything one might have come to expect, and far in excess of Firefox/Opera/Safari.

-When you use the <code>.innerHTML</code> property to add an element to the DOM, IE will fire an "unknown runtime error" if that element is incorrectly nested.
-So trying to place a <code><div></code> inside a <code><p></code> (as was the case in the bug report) will error very unhelpfully.
+When you use the `.innerHTML` property to add an element to the DOM, IE will fire an "unknown runtime error" if that element is incorrectly nested.
+So trying to place a `<div>` inside a `<p>` (as was the case in the bug report) will error very unhelpfully.

 Surprising behavior.

-Anyway, this led to the release of <a href="http://plugins.jquery.com/files/maphilight-1.1.1.tar.gz">maphilight 1.1.1</a>.
+Anyway, this led to the release of [maphilight 1.1.1](http://plugins.jquery.com/files/maphilight-1.1.1.tar.gz).
 (Which also includes an official minified version of the file, for convenience's sake.)